Know the code and be safe on the mountain

 Contact us directly at firstname.lastname@example.org for information!

-Uphill traffic within the ski area boundaries is allowed, within specific guidelines.
-Mountain resort operations are complex, involving a number of constantly changing variables that could pose significant risk to person and property.
-During normal operation periods, uphill travel is allowed up until 30 minutes before first chair, and the again 30 minutes after last chair.
-No uphill traffic is permitted while chairlifts are in operation for the public.
-Anyone wishing to explore within the ski area boundaries should be informed about the potential dangers, follow the protocols noted here, and avoid any travel on the slopes when any snowmaking operations or equipment is present, or when grooming operations are taking place in the vicinity.
+Human-powered uphill travel is allowed up until 30 minutes before first chair, and then again 30 minutes after last chair.
+Anyone wishing to explore within the ski area boundaries should be informed about the potential dangers, follow the protocols noted here, and avoid any travel on the slopes when any snowmaking operations or equipment is present weather currently making snow or not, or when grooming operations are taking place in the vicinity.
 If in doubt, the best approach is to stay out.

 Snowmaking equipment, when present, includes the presence of high voltage electric cables (480 volt) and high-pressure hoses carrying water pressurized to between 300-450 psi.
 Skiing/riding or hiking over these lines creates the potential for costly damage to the hoses and cables and could result in serious injury or even death.
 Damage to these lines also presents increased risk to our snowmaking team as they move and handle those lines.
 In the winter environment these lines can easily become covered or hidden by snow.
-No uphill travel will be allowed when snowmaking is in progress or when snowmaking equipment is present on the slopes.
+No uphill travel will be allowed when snowmaking is in progress or when snowmaking equipment is present on the ski run weather currently making snow or not.
+Violation of this rule will be considered as trespassing on a closed ski run and may be prosecuted under RCW 79A.45.070.

 49° North asks that all uphill travelers respect the work of our grooming team and stay off any freshly groomed runs.
 There is significant time and expense in creating those smooth, corduroy surfaces.
 Skiing/riding or hiking these freshly groomed trails before they are opened damages the product that we work so hard to present to our guests.
 When exposed to skier traffic at the wrong time, it can also create safety issues for guests once the runs are open.
 With the addition of a winch cat to our grooming fleet, there will also be winch lines in use on the slopes throughout the season.
 Groomers will not always be visible on slopes where winch lines are present.
 Obey all posted signs and avoid any travel in areas where winch cat grooming is taking place.